ucsd-cse11-sp21/ucsd-cse11-sp21.github.io/index.md

 <h3>Lecture</h3>

-Most lecture content will be presented through lecture and readings.
+Lecture content will be presented through live lecture and readings.
 All lectures will be recorded.
 Attendance is encouraged but not required.

 These will come with associated quizzes that are due on the following